dhis2/d2-ui/docs/RELEASING.md

 # Releasing D2-ui packages

-The root-level `package.json` contains the `version` key which will be used to publish all packages.
+The root-level `package.json` contains the `version` key, which will be used to publish all packages.

 The release process is executed by Travis using [deploy